leon-id/multiedit-vcs-theme/README.md

 # README
 ## This is the README for your extension "MultiEdit"

-You can author your README using Visual Studio Code.
+Hello!
+This color theme is heavily inspired by the old-school MS-DOS editor MultiEdit 5.0, maybe someone will find it useful.
+Thanks!

 Here are some useful editor keyboard shortcuts:

 * Split the editor (`Cmd+\` on macOS or `Ctrl+\` on Windows and Linux)
 * Toggle preview (`Shift+CMD+V` on macOS or `Shift+Ctrl+V` on Windows and Linux)